 We are not the cheapest demo out there.
 And we are not the most expensive.
 That’s not our goal.
-We have been in business for over 25 years because we promise, and deliver, a great product, something you will be proud to play for anyone.
+We have been in business for 30 years because we promise, and deliver, a great product, something you will be proud to play for anyone.
 The musicians we hire for your demos are the best in town - they have played for artists like the Dixie Chicks, Jo Dee Messina, Trisha Yearwood, Steve Wariner, Tom T. Hall, Suzy Bogguss, Pam Tillis, Reba McEntire and many others.
 And the singers we work with, are the best in Nashville.

 We’d like the opportunity to record your demos.
 If you have any questions, Contact Us.

 We seem to get a lot of questions about demos, often because there are no “industry standards” for demos, it’s difficult to compare apples to apples, and the level of quality varies greatly from demo to demo.

 We get so many great questions about demos, that Bob Angello, our studio owner, wrote an article that was published by NSAI in their newsletter.
 It helps to clarify some important things to consider when shopping for a studio to record your demos.